 The resultsDiv is designed to provide some instructions when the page first loads.
 If the user clicks on the map, the contents of the div are then replaced with a report of the difference in elevation after the landslide.

 How does this work?
 I don’t want to get into the details of the retrieval of the elevation values, as that’s a bit complicated.
 However, the change of the div contents is fairly straightforward and something that’s good to know how to do.
-First, a reference to that div is obtained in the JS code on line 153 through the use of the DOM’s getElementById() method.
-Clicks on the view trigger the function on lines 155-211.
-The div’s contents are changed on line 197 through the setting of the div’s innerHTML property to a new string.
+First, a reference to that div is obtained in the JS code on line 166 through the use of the DOM’s getElementById() method.
+Clicks on the view trigger the anonymous function on lines 168-232.
+The div’s contents are changed through the setting of the div’s innerHTML property first at the beginning of the function on line 169 and then later to present the results of the calculation on line 223.

 But let’s get back to the checkbox.
 Recall that there was a second div (activeElevationLayerDiv).
 This div contains a manually created legend and the checkbox.
 (As an aside, note the clever way that the legend was created.
 One "bullet" in the unordered list is assigned an id of "green" and the other "red".
 The bullets are then styled in the CSS to have their colors match the colors of the PointSymbol3D objects added to the map.)